 But not all refractory fillers can be applied with the same performance with all different application methods.
 The shape of Zircon grains allows such coatings to be applied via brushing, flow-coating or by dipping.
 Tabular alumina that mainly consists of the mineral Corundum may provide the same high refractoriness, but due to the commonly angular grain shape the application may be not as good as with Zircon.
 Finally the rheological properties of a refractory coating are predefined by special additives.
 Hence, one single refractory coating cannot be applied by all methods (brushing, flow coating, dipping and spraying) in equal quality.
 Even in those rare cases, at least different dilutions have to be used.

 Of course you would not unquestioningly order a full truck load of coating and try your luck, but will be guided by our capable technical service staff serving you with the full service from process analysis over coating trial planning until supply of the needed technical equipment.

 Many factors influence the technical requirements towards a coating system.
 For example in a foundry that produces ductile iron castings at 1450 °C from small and medium size walled automotive moulds and cores in cold box where veining is a big issue and there is enough hot-air dying capacity, a water-based but fast drying, ready mixed coating with highly refractory Mullite and close-fitting phyllosilicates offers good prerequisites for initial trials.
 RWB 8361-FD would be your coating of choice.
-But this coating is also suited for flow coating application of bigger pieces as the following picture demonstrates
+But this coating is also suited for flow coating application of bigger pieces as the following pictures demonstrate:

 It should not be disregarded that it is of high benefit to know that a specific coating worked well in a different foundry with similar requirements and surrounding parameters.
 The James Durrans Group supplies many top-class foundries around the world.
 Out of this pool of synergies we can easily find coatings for successful trials.